โ† Back to Home

 • Managed infrastructure: Fully managed by Align Tech Ltd

-• Multi-tenant architecture: Logical isolation with row-level security
+• Multi-tenant architecture: Logical isolation with row-level security (RLS) at the database level

 • Automatic updates: Always running the latest version